THE MATASSA LAB @ AVERY POINT

 Behavioral and Community Ecology

-As benthic ecologists, our research aims to understand processes that structure marine communities.
-In the Matassa Lab, we are particularly interested in the ways that the traits or behavior of individuals can scale up to shape community dynamics and ecosystem function and how communities change over short and long time scales.
-Our approach is to use manipulative field and laboratory experiments that address theory and identify the mechanisms underlying the ecological and evolutionary outcomes of species interactions.
+As benthic ecologists, our research aims to understand the processes that structure marine communities.
+In the Matassa Lab, we are particularly interested in the ways that the traits or behavior of individuals can scale up to shape community dynamics and ecosystem function.
+We use experiments and models to identify the mechanisms underlying the ecological and evolutionary outcomes of species interactions to explore the potential effects of climate change and environmental variability on individuals, populations, and coupled social-ecological systems.

 Picture